 - Reducing the amount of saturated fat in your diet can help you live longer.

-Trans foods – an artificial fat that makes food last longer and taste better.
+Trans fat – an artificial fat that makes food last longer and taste better.

-- Trans fats are banned in many places because they’re so bad for our health.
+- Food containing trans-fat are banned in many places because they’re detrimental for our health.